TZstatsADS/Spr2016-Proj5-Grp10/data/README.md

 # Project: Density
-### Output folder
+### Data folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The data directory contains all data to be accessed in the project.